ylopez25/Tech-dive/docs/User_Stories.md

 - Users are able to perform sorting of exams based on age, sex, bmi, zip code

 #### ADMINS
+- Admins are able to use nav bar to navigate between Exams and Admin pages
 - On Admin page, Admins are able to view details of exams taken by patients
 - On Admin page, Admins are able to create, update, and delete exams
 - On the admin page and individual pages, Admins are able to go to a single report and click on patient id to go to a single patient's profile